isaackk60/techBlog/README.md

 Do not hesitate to contribute to the project by adapting or adding features !
 Bug reports or pull requests are welcome.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file or [click on the link](https://choosealicense.com/licenses/mit/) for more information.
+See [click on the link](https://choosealicense.com/licenses/mit/) for more information.